AdobeDocs/commerce-admin.en/help/merchandising-promotions/google-tag-manager.md

 ## Step 2.
 Configure your [!DNL Google Tag Manager] account

 The following instructions show how to configure a new container with the basic settings.
-A sample [Composer][4] configuration (.json) file is used to simplify the process, importing to generate a tag in a new container.
+A sample [Composer](https://developer.adobe.com/commerce/php/development/composer/) configuration (.json) file is used to simplify the process, importing to generate a tag in a new container.
 For this example, creating a container, rather than modify an existing container, is recommended.

 >[!NOTE]
 >
->For additional information, see Google's [Container export and import][5].
-These instructions walk-through importing a sample JSON to a new container.
+>For additional information, see Google's [Container export and import](https://support.google.com/tagmanager/answer/6106997).
+These instructions provide a walk-through for importing a sample JSON in a new container.

 1. Download the linked file [GTM_M2_Config_json.txt](./assets/GTM_M2_Config_json.txt), open the file in an editor, and save it as `GTM_M2_Config.json`.